panzhiwei1997/Greg_HW2/README.md

 HW2_panzhiwei.docx: answers of Q4-Q6
 ## If your answer and idea is different from mine, please comment it or contact me.
 ## `Pleaese write the citation of me if you directly use my data or methods otherwise we will be regarded cheated.`
-<font color=blue>If your answer and idea is different from mine, please comment it or contact me.</font>
+<font color=red>If your answer and idea is different from mine, please comment it or contact me.</font>